-Today, ArabLit is launching a new series on teaching and Arabic Literature in Translation, set to run on Mondays through Spring 2018:
+Today, ArabLit is launching a new series on Teaching with Arabic Literature in Translation, set to run on Mondays through Spring 2018:

 There are several texts on teaching Arabic literature in translation, such as the one edited by Michelle Hartman that’s coming later this year and the one edited by Muhsin al-Musawi and published in 2017.
 This, instead, will be a series of conversations around specific syllabi and teaching moments: in the classroom, through lecture series such as Tarjamat, through independent projects, or in other ways.
 Hopefully, the open nature of the series will allow for some comment and counter-comment; answer and question.

 The first short conversation is with Emily Drumsta at Brown University, and it centers around her course, “Women’s Writing in the Arab World.”

 As her course description notes, “Women’s Writing in the Arab World” takes a long view, including Arabophone women writers from the last millennium and a half:

 This course examines the writing of Arab women from pre-Islamic times to the present.
 Over the course of the semester, we will read poems, novels, short stories, and critical tracts from numerous national contexts across the Middle East, including Egypt, Palestine, Lebanon, Iraq, Algeria, and Tunisia.
 Beginning with a survey of pre-modern female literary personae in Arabic (the elegist, the mystic, the singing slave), we will move on to examine major figures in the early modern feminist movement, autobiography, film, and the novel.
 No Arabic required.